Stephen Few is respected for his unflinching critique of poor dashboard design and he inspired me to look at dashboards through a different lens.

 - This is what users will end up looking at daily unless they invest in doing something different.

-Mr Few classifies 13 dashboard design pitfalls in all but here are the 6 most common:
+Mr Few classifies 13 dashboard design pitfalls in all but here are the 6 most common sins:

-- Pitfall 1.
+- Sin1.
 Exceeding the boundaries of a single screen.

-- Pitfall 2.
+- Sin 2.
 Supplying inadequate context for the data

-- Pitfall 5.
+- Sin 5.
 Cluttering it with useless decoration

-So here’s my assessment of the 8 dashboards with their pitfalls in brackets:
+So here’s my assessment of the 8 dashboards with the sins they commit in brackets:

 The most important display region of the dashboard should be the top left of the screen.
 This one has a navigation tree which isn’t the best use of this space and the dark blue of this panel draws the eye away from the charts themselves (4).
 There’s a huge amount of white space which, whilst useful for separating regions, is wasteful of valuable screen real estate which is probably why there’s a need for so much navigation (1)